 Senior year for Duke’s Class of 2020 did not go as expected.
 As they look toward their long-delayed, eagerly anticipated, in-person commencement ceremony on Sept.
 26, members of the Class of 2020 share their memories of Duke and how they learned to cherish ordinary moments of connection and community.
 Katie Cassedy Katie graduated in 2020 with an economics major and a minor in visual media studies.
-She is currently a UK Agency Associate in LinkedIn’s Business… read more about The Class of 2020 Remembers Duke »
+She is currently a UK Agency Associate in LinkedIn’s Business Leadership… read more about The Class of 2020 Remembers Duke »

 Four visiting humanities scholars from historically Black colleges and universities and liberal-arts institutions arrived at Duke this August to collaborate with Duke students, faculty and staff.
 Their projects will cover commemoration practices, early Christian manuscripts, a 17th century Mexican philosopher and the ephemeral nature of digital projects.
 The fellows are part of Humanities Unbounded, an Andrew W. Mellon Foundation-funded initiative designed to nurture collaboration and inventive expressions of the… read more about Duke Welcomes New Cohort of Visiting Humanities Scholars from HBCUs and Liberal-Arts Schools »